The Best Private Schools have these 7 Things in Common

 By looking carefully at the factors mentioned above, parents and students can get a good idea about the quality of education a school offers and be assured of the academics and support needed to work toward their future goals.

-3. Small Class Size and Ability Grouping
+3. Small Classes and Ability Grouping

 Many private schools can better accommodate one’s learning needs by offering smaller class sizes and ability grouping.